jhmcaleely/yarg-lang/README.md

 # yarg-lang

 Yarg-Lang is a project to experiment with a dynamic language targetting microcontrollers.
 It has not yet made a release suitable for wide use.
+Additional documentation on the [wiki][wiki]

 Yarg aims to be a dedicated language for Microcontroller firmware development.
 It offers: